Gospel of Scripture vs Gospel of Ellen

 Ellen G. White:

-Before he returns, Jesus’ intercession for sinners will stop for the last of God’s people on earth, he will discontinue his role as high priesthood mediator, and they will have to stand perfect and blameless before God by their own effort, without Jesus as their mediator.
+Ellen also claimed (by divine vision) that Jesus’ intercession for sinners will stop for the last of God’s people on earth just before his return, he will discontinue his role as high priesthood mediator, and they will have to stand perfect and blameless before God by their own effort, without Jesus as their mediator.

 Scripture: